ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example, a carrier-grade router consists of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.
-Each slot has an Attesting Environment such as a TEE collecting the claims of its boot process, after which it generates Evidence from the claims.
+Each slot has an Attesting Environment such as a TEE collecting the Claims of its boot process, after which it generates Evidence from the Claims.
 Among these slots, only a main slot can communicate with the Verifier while other slots cannot.
 But other slots can communicate with the main slot by the links between them inside the router.
 So the main slot collects